carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

     tooling including Visual Studio frequently uses the debug term for describing similar.

-    -   "Development" was also considered, but could be less focused on the primary goal.
-It may also confuse developers familiar with C++'s `NDEBUG`, making them assume debug-related checks are disabled.
+    -   "Development" was also considered, but this term is less specific and would be better for describing all non-release builds together.
+For example, we might later introduce a "fast build" mode that disables safety checks to improve iteration time, like might be controlled via C++'s `NDEBUG` flag.

 -   "Performance" aligns with the phrasing of the language performance goal.